Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Conclusion

 \section{Conclusion}

-This paper presents Multimodal Large Language Model-assisted Evolutionary Search (MLES), which combines multimodal large language models with evolutionary computation to efficiently design interpretable programmatic policy for control tasks.
-By introducing visual feedback-driven behavior analysis, MLES mimics the process of human policy discovery.
-The framework is demonstrated on two standard control tasks, showcasing its policy discovery capability and efficiency comparable to Proximal Policy Optimization (PPO).
+This paper introduces Multimodal Large Language Model-assisted Evolutionary Search (MLES), which combines multimodal large language models with evolutionary computation to efficiently design programmatic policy for control tasks.
+By incorporating visual feedback-driven behavior analysis, MLES mimics a human-like process for policy development, thereby enhancing search efficiency.
+Our experiments on two standard control benchmarks demonstrate that MLES generates effective policies with performance comparable to the strong Proximal Policy Optimization (PPO) baseline.
 Notably, MLES yields transparent control logic with traceable policy design processes.
-MLES offers a flexible and automated approach that reduces human effort and facilitates knowledge reuse, presenting a new paradigm for the next generation of interpretable control policy discovery.
+MLES offers a flexible, automated approach that reduces human effort and facilitates knowledge reuse, presenting a promising new paradigm for developing transparent, verifiable control policies.